 -1 Easing if they are an elf and their ears are visible

-If successful, the other character makes a blind social defense roll of d6 on WILL to resist; they must make this roll even if deliberately trying to be honest with you, as you know that a stronger-willed character may possibly be resisting.
+If your roll is successful, the other character makes a blind d10 social defense roll to resist; they must make this roll even if deliberately trying to be honest with you, as you know that a stronger-willed character may possibly be resisting.
+They must add 2 Hindrance to this roll if the possible lie is about their philosophical beliefs or other core outlooks, as it is harder to lie convincingly about one's worldview without training.

 A successful attempt to use lie detection is effective until the subject of conversation notably changes.
 At that point, if you have not failed an attempt, you may attempt lie detection again.